NethServer/ns8-docs/migration.rst

    be listed correctly under ``Domains and users`` page.

 #.
 At the end of the migration the source DC IP address is free and can be
    assigned to the destination node.
-Refer to the node OS documentation to assign a secondary (alias) IP address to the destination node.
+Refer to the node operating system documentation to assign a secondary (alias) IP address to the destination node.

 #.
 Change the IP address of the DC.
 For example, if DC instance is